 - A description of any benefits to the subject or to others which may be reasonably be expected from the research

-- A disclosure of an appropriate alternative procedures of courses of treatment, if any, that might be advantageous to the subject
+- A disclosure of appropriate alternative procedures to courses of treatment, if any, that might be advantageous to the subject

 - A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained

 - For research involving more than minimal risk, an explanation as to whether any compensation, and an explanation as to whether any medical treatments are available, if injury occurs and, if so, what they consist of, or where further information may be obtained

 - An explanation of whom to contact for answers to pertinent questions about the research and research subjects' rights, and whom to contact in the event of a research-related injury to the subject